 - Helps students when the time comes to:

-ü Complete their financial assistance applications (Online Services).
+Complete their financial assistance applications and various other forms,

-ü Identify their student category and provide them with evidence of their status as independent (self-supporting) students,
+Identify their student category and provide them with evidence of their status as independent

 - Assists parents – spouses – sponsors when the time comes for them to complete their declarations;

-- Provides information about some one-time and monthly expenses for which claims need to be presented to the student financial assistance office (expenses for the purchase of visual aids, medical costs, expenses associated with the lack of public transit, required short-term internships)
+- Provides information about some expenses for which claims need to be presented to the student financial assistance office (expenses for the purchase of visual aids, medical costs, expenses associated with the lack of public transit, required short-term internships)

 The Gaspé Campus has audiovisual equipment that students can borrow for their academic assignments or extracurricular activities.
 The material is lent out for three days to students who present their student ID numbers.